jimathyp/jimathyp/README.md

 ### Hi there 👋

-Just random experiments and other things I'm able to share.
+Just random experiments, random public forks, and other things I'm able to share.

 <!--
 **jimathyp/jimathyp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.